 Is Keeping Current Matters Worth It? – A Performance-Based View

-Provided you only want to send your clients generic content on a national level regularly Keeping Current Matters is Worth it.
+Keeping Current Matters is worth it if you only want to send your clients generic content on a national level regularly.

-That being said, if you think you may be able to position yourself as a local expert with content relevant to your local area, it may not be the best fit for you.
+That said, if you think you can position yourself as a local expert with content relevant to your local area, it may not be the best fit for you.
 Why?

 Because all the content they create is rather generic real estate content on a national level, as you can also read in their FAQs.